Altus Unification War

 Thanks to the sheer scope of Elden Ring, it has become easier than ever for FromSoftware to hide its history in plain sight.
 So many crucial events go unmentioned, and none are as consequential as those establishing Marika and Godfrey as queen and king.
 But while the written narrative might have little to say of these happenings, there is still much that we can discern from the game world, and they help paint an epic picture of these two’s early days.
 Although it has caused me to suffer informational overload on more than one occasion, I can appreciate the developers’ commitment to letting this story speak for itself.
 All the disparate plot threads weave together into a majestic tapestry, and only a game this large and layered could present it like a half-buried remnant of a bygone era, ready for us to come dredge it up.

-When Marika rose to become god, she took Godfrey as her Elden Lord.
-There were several benefits to this choice.
-Like the queen, the king has no obvious preceding family to complicate her goals.
-They could act solely as a pair for their mutual benefit.
-However, her main reason for selecting the man as consort was due to his strength.
+But while a man within arm’s reach and without prior ties was helpful, her main reason for selecting the barbarian as a husband was his strength.
 His Elden Lord set references the Erdtree’s early days coinciding with war in its description.
 Protection of the Erdtree’s text similarly acknowledges how “all” started out as its enemy, only coming to govern the entire Lands Between due to countless victories in battle — and Godfrey was the king of the battlefield.
 He was capable of leading armies, inspiring morale, and overcoming foes who stood in Marika’s way.
 And he would do it without mercy.
+It was that vicious fighting spirit of his that possessed the warrior to become the supreme being on the Altus Plateau, the Lands Between, and the entire world.
+In other words, the man was your typical barbarian with atypical strength.
+Marika must have recognized the warrior’s ability and offered him and his people the chance to strive for greater heights as part of her future civilization.

 One of the Golden Tree faith prayers.
 Thing considered the most superior of them.